johnbywater/dcbdb/README.md

 a time.
 This is enforced by the writer lock mutex, but in practice there is no contention because there is only one append request handler thread.

-A writer transaction reads the newest header, increments the TSN, reads the reader TSN register, finds all reusable page IDs from the free lists tree.
+A writer transaction takes a snapshot of the newest header, increments the TSN, reads the reader TSN register, and finds all reusable page IDs from the free lists tree.
 It executes append requests by running an append condition query after a given position, and if no events are found, then appends new events by manipulating the events and tags trees.

-UmaDB never modifies pages in place.
+UmaDB writers never modify pages in place.
 Instead, writers create new page versions, leaving old versions accessible to concurrent readers.

 When a writer needs to modify a page, it will: